vygr/ChrysaLisp/docs/NUMERICS.md

 `0o` for binary, hex or octal.
 Num's parsed during `(read)` are interned in a similar manner to symbols.

-Useful constants defined in `boot.inc`.
+Useful constants defined in `root.inc`.

 `+min_long +max_long +min_int +max_int`